ChrSchu90/PlatformIo.TCapChamp/README.md

 > [!IMPORTANT]
 > Make sure you have also installed the correct driver for the Microcontroller USB to Serial chip.
-> Unsually the driver is not part of the OS.
+> Usually the driver is not part of the OS.
 In my case I needed to use the
 > [CP210x Universal Windows Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)

 For privacy reasons some settings are defined inside a header file that is excluded from git.